 Solving global challenges requires a diverse set of perspectives, yet academia is inaccessible and unwelcoming for many.
 I am passionate about empowering scientists of underrepresented identities and have done so throughout my career.
-During my Fulbright in Indonesia, I mentored three Indonesian post-baccalaureate students and involved in all stages of my work, up to and including manuscript development for publication.
+During my Fulbright in Indonesia, I mentored three Indonesian post-baccalaureate students and involved them in all stages of my work, up to and including manuscript development for publication.
 One of my mentees was recently awarded a Chevening Scholarship and will attend graduate school in the UK.
 As a graduate student, I use inclusive language in job ads and holistic review strategies to prioritize diversity and inclusion while selecting new mentees.
 To date, I have mentored four undergraduates and two graduate students, several of whom are from excluded backgrounds.
 A major barrier for these students is securing paid positions.
 I successfully mentored my students in writing grant proposals to secure funded positions with me and then helped them conduct their own research projects.
 After writing letters of recommendation for them, my mentees have gone on to secure competitive field biologist positions and admission into graduate school.
 One recent mentee is conducting field research in Guatemala, where her maternal family originates, and enjoying bridging her cultural heritage and ecological research.
 Beyond mentorship, I have also sought to make my graduate program more inclusive by serving on a DEIJ task force, co-chairing a key DEI subcommittee, and now representing my fellow graduate students on my graduate program’s executive committee.
 Finally, I have also found my open presence as a non-binary person in the undergraduate classroom has been a major asset, with gender-nonconforming undergraduate students sharing how my presence has helped them feel welcome.
 Looking forward, I am gratified and excited to continue provide the representation that I lacked as a young person.

 Black lesbian feminist writer and activist Audre Lorde wrote, "We are powerful because we have survived, and that is what it is all about -- survival and growth."
 How have your identities and experiences contributed to your growth and power?
 300 words